Statutory Maximum for Wrongful Death and $200,000 for Consequential Damages

 - What is the average wrongful death settlement in Wisconsin?

-- How long a wrongful death lawsuit can take
+- How long can a wrongful death lawsuit can take

 - No calculator can really estimate your wrongful death claim